PaulZiebert672/Sandbox2/ode/shared/conf/README.md

 _Van der Pohl oscillator_
 : the model of a generator on a triode for a tube with a cubic characteristic

+#### lorenz

+_Lorenz attractor_
+: system of ODE notable for having chaotic solutions for certain parameter values and initial conditions

 #### lv